RhymeForge ยท Word page

 Assonance

-Lend at the line's beginning, lent at its end, same vowel humming through both.
+Lend at the line's beginning, bench at its end, same vowel humming through both.

 Consonance

-Lend and band: the vowels are different but the consonants are kin.
+Lend and bind: the vowels are different but the consonants are kin.

 Why lend rhymes the way it does